RobotExMachina/Machina.NET/docs/Walkthrough.md

 ### Stream

-__Stream__ mode is almost pure real-time interaction with a connected device.
+__Stream__ mode is as close as you can get to pure real-time interaction with a connected device.
 In stream mode, any action you issue will be immediately sent to the queue, and released to the device for execution as soon as the device is ready to receive it.

 A basic stream example would look like this: